datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 </p>
 <br />

-If your organization has more than one team, you'll also see an extra screen to select it:
+If your organization has more than one team, you'll see a screen to select which team to join:

 <br />
 <p style="max-width:540px;margin:0 auto;">